carbon-language/carbon-lang/docs/design/generics/facet-type-types.md

     Greatly simplifies sanitizers, makes reasoning about what side effects can affect members for correctness easier.
 Maybe opt-in feature?
 Similarly for local variables.
 Maybe can call function taking a pointer from a member function as long as it doesn't capture?
-Need to firm up design for instance fields before interfaces for instance fields.
+Need to firm up design for example fields before interfaces for example fields.
 -   Concern about interfaces for operator overloading: Point + Vector = Point, Point - Point = Vector
 -   Concern about type-type model: adds friction to binary operators -- is left